chengwei-xia/IC_Ahmed_WindTunnel/source/HardwareSetup.rst

 .. note::

-   When installing, make sure the ``X`` direction on the force balance is aligned with flow direction.
+   When installing, make sure the ``X`` direction on the force balance is aligned with the flow direction.

 .. warning::